Getting your Trinity Audio player ready...

 |

-I had been window shopping various online airplane classified ads for many years as one does while I attempted to pad my savings account with sufficient funds to purchase an airplane I could call my own.
-As my stash grew to an acceptable level, the cost of used aircraft began to skyrocket.
-As the COVID pandemic settled in, the price of used airplanes doubled and even tripled in value.
+I had been window shopping various online airplane classified ads for many years, as one does, while I attempted to pad my savings account with sufficient funds to purchase an airplane I could call my own.
+As my nest egg grew, so did the prices of used airplanes.
+As the COVID pandemic settled in, the price of used airplanes soared to doubled and even tripled in value.
+My hopes of airplane ownership began to dwindle and my dreams were relegated to a dwindling pool of Tri-Pacers, Aerona Champs, and the like.
+While the seat-of-pants, stick-n-rudder flying has its charm, I craved something a little more practical for weekend getaways with my growing family.
+I had four-seat aspirations on a 2-seat budget.

 A few days later I popped over to take a look.
 My very first image of the machine was back on its tail held down by a case of oil.
 The front was stripped naked and the nose-gear removed.
 Various tools and parts were strewn around.
 I was pleased by the excellent paint job and only slightly concerned with the bit of hail damage on the wings and empennage.
 Joe agreed to deliver the airplane fully functional with a fresh annual and I agreed to pay his asking price.
 He encouraged me to have my mechanic perform a thorough pre-buy and even flew the plane to my home airport for the inspection.